 \begin{definition} A Gushel--Mukai variety $X$ is called \defi{ordinary} if the vertex of $\CGr(2,V_5)$ is not contained in $M_X$ and is called \defi{special} if the vertex of $\CGr(2,V_5)$ is contained in $M_X$. \end{definition}

+The vertex $\nu$ does not belong to a Gushel--Mukai variety $X$ as $X$ is smooth.
+So the linear projection from $\nu$ defines a morphism $\gamma\colon X\rightarrow\Gr(2,V_5)$ called the \emph{Gushel map}.
+It is an embedding when $X$ is ordinary.
+Suppose that $X$ is special, then it induces a double cover over a smooth intersection $\bp(W/K)\cap \Gr(2,V_5)$, branched along its intersection with a quadric.

-An $(n+1)$-dimensional special Gushel--Mukai variety $X$ admits a branched double cover over the Grassmannian hull $M_Y$ of a strongly smooth ordinary Gushel--Mukai variety $Y$ with dimension $n$ such that the branched locus is $Y\subset M_Y$.
-Conversely, the double cover over any Grassmannian hull $M_Y$ branched on the $n$-dimensional strongly smooth ordinary Gushel--Mukai variety $Y\subset M_Y$ is a special Gushel--Mukai variety with dimension $n+1$.
+It means that an $(n+1)$-dimensional special Gushel--Mukai variety $X$ admits a branched double cover over the Grassmannian hull $M_Y$ of a strongly smooth ordinary Gushel--Mukai variety $Y$ of dimension $n$ such that the branch locus is $Y\subset M_Y$.
+Conversely, the double cover over $M_Y$ branched on an $n$-dimensional strongly smooth ordinary Gushel--Mukai variety $Y\subset M_Y$ is a special Gushel--Mukai variety of dimension $n+1$.

 In this case, the special Gushel--Mukai variety $X$ is called the \emph{opposite} Gushel--Mukai variety of the ordinary Gushel--Mukai variety $Y$ and vice versa.